 Some children can have consistently runny noses of any color for weeks or months, which is often caused by allergies, and should not be contagious.
-Please check with that child's mother or your teacher if you are concerned about a child with a consistently runny nose in your class.
+Please check with your teacher if you are concerned about a child with a consistently runny nose in your class.

 A child with a frequent deep moist cough should stay home, especially if he is too young to cover his own mouth when he coughs.
 An occasional cough in an otherwise healthy-appearing energetic child is of no more concern than the cold that causes it.

 Even if your child has been put on antibiotics, this does not make their cold any less contagious.
 While ear infections are not contagious, the colds that lead to them are.
 If your child has a severe cough, fever, or is not feeling well, please stay home until she feels better.

 Most viruses take at least 48 hours to incubate.
 Therefore if you or your child comes down with a cold or fever the day after your class, chances are you did NOT catch the virus in our Music Together® class.

 Germs can be airborne OR carried on clothes as well as passed through hand to hand contact.
 Another member in the family could bring home a germ from the office or grocery store on their hands.
 They may develop minimal symptoms because their adult immune system is more developed and yet they can pass this on to a child who may have more severe symptoms days later.